-32 There is no right of appeal where a railway undertaking is denied access under regulation 4 pursuant to a decision of ORR under regulation 4(7) or regulation 33 (Regulatory decisions concerning international passenger services).
+36 There is no right of appeal where a railway undertaking is denied access under regulation 4 pursuant to a decision of ORR under regulation 4(7) or regulation 33 (Regulatory decisions concerning passenger services).

-- 23.14 Regulation 5(2) requires the infrastructure manager or service provider to provide the services described in regulation 5(1) in an equitable, non-discriminatory and transparent manner.
-In line with the wording of article 13 of the Recast Directive, our view is that it is the responsibility of infrastructure managers to supply the minimum access package referred to in regulation 5(1)(a), while it is the responsibility of service providers to supply the track access to service facilities and the supply of services referred to in regulation 5(1)(b).
-This distinction is reflected in the following paragraphs on regulation 5. - 23.15 To clarify the interaction between regulation 4(1) and regulation 5(1), we have set out below our view on the application of these regulations. - 23.16 While regulation 4(1) and regulation 5(1) both give rights of access to railway undertakings, regulation 4(1) applies only to railway undertakings seeking access for the purpose of operating international passenger services and freight services.
-Regulation 5(1) applies to all railway undertakings, including those seeking access for the purpose of operating domestic passenger services. - 23.17 We would therefore expect railway undertakings seeking access rights for international passenger services and freight services to rely on regulation 4(1) for access to railway infrastructure while all railway undertakings that are seeking rights of access in accordance with the minimum access package should rely on regulation 5(1). - 23.18 Requests for access to, and the supply of, services must be answered within a reasonable time limit as set by ORR33.
+- comprising the minimum access package and the track access to service facilities and the supply of services. - 3.15 We would therefore expect railway undertakings seeking access rights for access to railway infrastructure to rely on regulation 4(1) while all railway undertakings that are seeking rights of access in accordance with the minimum access package should rely on regulation 5(1). - 3.16 Requests for access to, and the supply of, services must be answered within a reasonable time limit as set by ORR37.
 In our view a reasonable time limit is, as a general rule, 10 working days, commencing on the first working day after the request has been made.
 However, where there is a short-notice request (such as ad hoc requests for unplanned access), we would expect service providers to deal with such requests within a shorter timescale where it is reasonable to do so.
-We do not, however, intend to set a separate time limit for short-notice requests at this point in time. - 23.19 Under regulation 5, only railway undertakings (and not applicants more widely) are entitled to be supplied the minimum access package and to request access to, and supply of, services described in paragraphs 1 and 2 of Schedule 1.
+We do not, however, intend to set a separate time limit for short-notice requests at this point in time. - 3.17 Under regulation 5, only railway undertakings (and not applicants more widely) are entitled to be supplied the minimum access package and to request access to, and supply of, services described in paragraphs 1 and 2 of Schedule 1.